cbitstech/livewell_now/README.md

 To seed the application:
 ------------------------
 1. Visit the http://localhost:9000/#/localStorageBackupRestore route in the application
-2. Copy and paste the contents of the `backup` file into the text box
+2. Copy and paste the contents of the `backup` file from the root of this repository into the text box
 3. Restore using the restore button